saheed-tech/A-small-Active-Directory-IAM-lab-using-Windows-Server-and-two-Windows-8.1-clients/README.md

 ## Screenshots

+- Internet Protocol V4 Configuration
+- Seedorf Domain Setup
-- AD Domain Structure
+- Seedorf Domain Activation Page
+- Creation of OU
+- List of Organization Unit
+- Creation of Groups
+- Creation of Users
+- Creation of new GPO
-- GPO Editor Screenshot
+- GPO modification
-- PC joined to domain
+- Linking GPO to Domain
+- Deployment Configuration
-- Result of denied USB access
+- Result of denied access to shutdown

 ---